 The University at Albany has limited scholarship funding for new, incoming international undergraduate students.
-More details can be found online here.

 University Scholarships/Assistantships – Continuing Students

 The University at Albany offers a limited number of scholarships and assistantships.
 At the undergraduate level, most scholarship awards are based on merit or need at the time of admission.
 For graduate students, assistantships may be available at the department level.
 Consult your academic department for any further details.
 Graduate students can also review funding opportunities on The Graduate School's website, including the Dean's Merit Scholarship.

 Private Loans for International Students